Last Updated on

 Don’t solemnly rely on Facebook Ads Policy because they “are subject to change at any time without notice,” just has we’ve seen.

-We however noticed that option to report a deceptive ads and posts has been activated.
+We, however, noticed that option to report deceptive ads and posts has been activated.

 What’s your take on Facebook reaccepting cryptocurrency Ads and promotion on its platform?
 Share your thoughts with us.